Reading Time: 9 minutes

 Compiling the Facts Checklist

 If you have a bad feeling about the way in which the seller acts, the things they said, or the feel of the vehicle, don’t be afraid to walk away.
 However, if you like what you see, don’t rush into it.
 Compile the information below about the cars for sale, and take a day or two to make the decision.

 Download our Cars for Sale By Owner Checklist to compare up to three pre-owned cars before you make a decision to buy.
 Use the tips below to find out what to look for when you buy a used car:

 - Age of the car.
 Ideally, a used car should be between 3-5 years old if you’re prepared to pay a little more for a car that’s in great condition and still possibly have a manufacturer’s warranty.
 Avoid cars older than twelve years.

 - Mileage.
 Odometers can be turned back, so that’s not always a good indication of the condition of cars for sale.
 Ask the seller about how they used the car, and try to ascertain if the mileage looks legitimate.

 - Mileage vs. Gas Ratio.
 Honda, Toyota and Mitsubishi cars have good mileage to gas ratios.

 - Windshield.
 If there’s a crack in the windshield, see if it spreads when you drive at 50mph on a freeway.
-If it doesn’t spread, that is fine.
+No spreading is good.
 If it spreads, consider whether you want to pay approximately $1200 to replace it.
 Check whether the wipers are working.
 It could be $10-20 each for replacement wipers.

 - Lights.
 Test the signals, brake lights and headlights.
 Although light bulbs are cheap, a light module can be a few hundred dollars.